 Autism is a developmental disorder that presents challenges with communication and social interaction.
 People with autism may have difficulty having two-way conversations and shared interests with family members, peers, and people out in their community.
 Understanding other people’s emotions might be tough for a person with autism.
 They may also show different behavior patterns, such as repeating the same movement or word over and over, or have challenges with switching routines and other inflexibilities.

 Applied behavior analysis (ABA) is a therapy based on the science of learning and behavior.
 It is considered a medically necessary treatment for people with autism.
-ABA therapy can be performed at home, at school and out in the community.
+ABA therapy can be performed by an ABA therapist at home, at school and out in the community.

 ABA therapy involves working with a trained healthcare professional called a registered behavior technician (RBT), who works with the child or adult to support learning skills that are part of daily living, such as brushing teeth, getting dressed and making a meal.
 ABA therapy also focuses on helping to reduce challenging behaviors and build social skills.